Reviews You Can Rely On

 Deep pockets allow contents to move around

 The Specialized Trail Short is versatile and comfortable at a very reasonable price.
 Not only are they a great deal, but these shorts have a casual and straightforward style with a comfortable fit.
-They have two pockets, one zipped and one open, and an articulated waistband for seated pedaling comfort.
+They have two pockets; one zipped and one open, and an articulated waistband for seated pedaling comfort.
 The waist adjustment system is low-profile and effective, providing a comfortable and secure fit.
 The Vaporize woven fabric is lightweight and stretchy and allows for excellent freedom of movement and pedal-friendliness.
 The 13.5-inch inseam hangs right around the knee cap and plays well with most knee pads.
-Overall, we found these shorts to be sturdy and reliable at a reasonable price.
+Overall, we found these shorts sturdy and reliable at a reasonable price.

 Read more: Specialized Trail Short review